m4ttsch/omscs-notes-notes/information-security/software-security.md

 Companies will often incorporate the use of these tools into their software development lifecycle to ensure that all code headed for production is audited before being released.

-If you are attempting to analyze code that you didn’t write, you may not have the source code available, at which point source code analysis tools obviously won’t be helpful.
+If you are attempting to analyze code that you didn't write, you may not have the source code available, at which point source code analysis tools obviously won't be helpful.

 ## Stack Canary
 One of the tricks that hackers use is to override the return address on the stack to point to some other code they want to execute.